bugn200/263-OR-Project/README.md

 ### Plot folder:
 This includes all of our plots used for geospatial modelling and simulation.
 ### GeospatialDataVis.R and GeospatialFunctions.R:
 These R files are used for geospatial modelling.
+Run through lines in GeospatialDataVis.R to get the plot similar to the Plot folder
 ### Woolworths.py:
 This python file is for solving our LP for normal scenario and simulation process.
 ### StoreRemoveLP.py: